Indochina Link Vietnam

 Late filing fines range from VND 2-25 million per Decree 125/2020/ND-CP.
 Late payment interest runs at 0.03% per day — uncapped.
 A VND 2 billion CIT underpayment discovered 2 years later generates VND 438 million in interest alone.
 The penalty is always larger than the cost of getting it right the first time.

-Disclaimer: This article reflects CIT regulations current as of March 2026 under Law 67/2025/QH15 and Decree 320/2025/ND-CP.
-CIT rules are subject to implementing circulars and amendments — consult qualified tax advisors for compliance guidance specific to your operations.
+This article reflects CIT regulations as of March 2026 under Law 67/2025/QH15 and Decree 320/2025/ND-CP.
+CIT rules are subject to implementing circulars and amendments — consult qualified tax advisors for compliance guidance specific to each enterprise’s operations.

 Frequently Asked Questions